camunda/blog.camunda.org/content/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud.md

 So ideally you want to express the orchestration logic somewhere.
 But these orchestrations are seldom simple.
 For example, you have to deal with flight bookings that don’t go through.
 In this case you cannot simply rollback the transaction of the hotel or rental car booking.
 Instead, you have to cancel or undo these bookings in your business logic.
 This is known as the [Saga Pattern](https://blog.bernd-ruecker.com/saga-how-to-implement-complex-business-transactions-without-two-phase-commit-e00aa41a1b1b) and can be expressed in [BPMN](https://camunda.com/bpmn/) relatively easy:

-{< figure title="" src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Saga-pattern.png" alt="Saga pattern" >}}
+{{< figure src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Saga-pattern.png" alt="Saga pattern" >}}

 __Orchestrating Lambdas With BPMN__
 In BPMN you can have service tasks where you can execute logic.
 This is a great place to invokes Lambdas.
 I will use [Camunda Cloud](https://camunda.com/de/products/cloud/) as managed workflow engine (based on [Zeebe](http://zeebe.io/)) that can execute such BPMN models.
 Workflow engine clusters can be created in self-service ([register for a free trial](https://camunda.com/de/products/cloud/)):

-{< figure title="" src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Zeebe-clusters.png" alt="Zeebe clusters" >}}
+{{< figure src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Zeebe-clusters.png" alt="Zeebe clusters" >}}

 In order to connect Zeebe to AWS Lambdas you can use the [Zeebe Lambda Worker](https://github.com/zeebe-io/zeebe-lambda-worker), which is available as community extension (early stage at the time or writing).
 This allows you to wire your Lambda invocations directly within your BPMN:

-{< figure title="" src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Lambda.png" alt="Lambda" >}}
+{{< figure src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Lambda.png" alt="Lambda" >}}

 You can use workflow variables to store data related to your workflow instance, for example the result of the hotel booking.
 These variables can be used at other places, e.g. to make decisions:

-{< figure title="" src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Decisions.png" alt="Decisions" >}}
+{{< figure src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Decisions.png" alt="Decisions" >}}

 The Zeebe Lambda worker itself can be operated as Docker image.
 It subscribes to Zeebe and invokes Lambdas.
 It can run within your AWS account, so you don’t need to expose your Lambdas to the outside world.
 You could simply operate the worker e.g. via AWS Fargate.
 [Refer to the docs for details](https://github.com/zeebe-io/zeebe-lambda-worker).

-{< figure title="" src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/EventBridge.png" alt="EventBridge" >}}
+{{< figure src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/EventBridge.png" alt="EventBridge" >}}

 We currently spike [AWS EventBridge](https://aws.amazon.com/de/eventbridge/) support as an alternative to this worker, which could even ease the integration further.